From the R.M. Dolin novel, “AN UNSUSTAINABLE LIFE – The Book of Isaac“

 “Means you’re my bitch, homes” Santi says from the staging area using his questionable-status accent as he works through the stacks of glassware needing to be polished.

-“Since the Cubs are in Florida to take on the Marlins, I tell him we should have a fish special and he says, ‘whatta got in mind?’ and I say, ‘Murphy’s Crabby Patties.”
+“Since the Cubs are in Florida to take on the Marlins, I tell him we should have a fish special and he says, ‘whatta got in mind?’ and I say, ‘Murphy’s Crabby Paddies.”

 Patrick laughs, already enjoying where this is going.
 “And what does he say?”

-“Well keep in mind, Murphy’s Crabby Patties is a double entendre, where crabby doesn’t mean the sandwich has crab meat, but rather that Murphy’s a crabby-ass.”
+“Well keep in mind, Murphy’s Crabby Paddies is a double entendre, where crabby doesn’t mean the sandwich has crab meat, but rather that Murphy’s a crabby-ass bastard.”

-“No way you actually get the old bastard to go for that.”
+“No way you actually got him to go for that.”

-“I like my job way too much to be direct, so this whole double entendre thing needs to be our secret.
-Anyway, the Murphy Crabby Patty is what you made for those tourists; canned tuna grilled, then put on a toasted bun with cheese and Gochujang Sauce.”
+“I like my job too much to be direct, so this whole double entendre thing needs to be our secret.
+Anyway, the Murphy Crabby Paddy is what you made for those tourists; canned tuna grilled, then put on a toasted bun with lettuce, cheese, and Gochujang Sauce.”

 “That was meant as a joke,” Patrick declares, “not some serious menu item.”